Nominal number

 Nominal numbers are numerals used as labels to identify items uniquely.
 Importantly, the actual values of the numbers which these numerals represent are less relevant, as they do not indicate quantity, rank, or any other measurement.

 Labelling a pair of referees as referees "1" and "2" is a use of nominal numbers.
 Any set of numbers (a subset of the natural numbers) will be consistent labels as long as a distinct number is uniquely used for each distinct term which needs to be labelled.
 Nonetheless, sequences of integers may naturally be used as the simplest way to begin labelling; for example, 1, 2, 3, and so on.

 Definition

 The term "nominal number" may be quite recent and of limited use.
 It appears to have originated in school textbooks derived from the statistical term "nominal data", defined as data indicating "merely statements of qualitative category of membership".
 This usage comes from the sense of nominal as "name".

-Mathematically, nominal numbering is a one-to-one and onto function from a set of objects being named to a set of numerals, which may change (typically growing) over time: it is a function because each object is assigned a single numeral, it is one-to-one because different objects are assigned different numerals, and it is onto because every numeral in the set at a given time has associated with it a single named object.
+Mathematically, nominal numbering could be thought of as a bijection —that is, an injective and surjective function— from a set of entities onto a set of numerals.
+Proving a mapping is a bijection involves these arguments: